hoangduytran/blender-manual/manual/sculpt_paint/sculpting/introduction/visibility_masking_face_sets.rst

 They can also be used for fast mask creation via the :ref:`Mask Expand <bpy.ops.sculpt.expand>`.
 :ref:`Face Set Expand <face_set_expand>` is also useful for creating, editing and joining face sets.

-More options can be found in the :kbd:`W` pie menu.
+More options can be found in the :kbd:`Alt-W` pie menu.

 .. figure:: /images/sculpt-paint_sculpting_editing_face_set_pie.png